vancy-pants/muzik/README.md

 - Surprise us!
 Add a feature that you think would work well here (for instance, advanced search, integration with other API, a "Favorite" functionality)
   - TODO

+## TODO

+- Improve scroll behavior
+  - Currently the pages stay at the same scroll depth on navigation, which I think could be improved
+  - using some `useRef` hooks and `forwardRef` to achieve this would be how I would go about it